 4. Squash Patties

-Make squash patties as a fun and easy way to get your kids to eat their vegetables.
-All you need to do is grate small quantities of squash into a large bowl, mix in some egg and breadcrumbs, and form them into small patties.
+All you need to do is grate small quantities of squash into a large bowl, mix some eggs and breadcrumbs, and form them into small patties.

-Then, simply fry them up in a pan.
+Then, fry them up in a pan.
 Eat them like that, or put them on a bun for an interesting, crunchy sandwich.

 5. Squash or Zucchini Smoothies

-Add any type of cooked squash to your smoothies.
-If you’re looking for a way to add more veggies to your diet, but don’t necessarily want the taste or texture, add small amounts of squash to your smoothie.
+If you want to add more veggies to your diet but don’t necessarily want the taste or texture, add small amounts of squash to your smoothie.

 Adding squash to your regular fruit smoothie is a good option because you won’t even know it’s there, but you’ll get all the nutritional benefits.